olincollege/point-of-no-return/README.md

 ## Included Files
 `/src`: Contains all source code files (`.py`)
+* `/game`: Contains all files for the game itself
     * `sprites.py`: All sprite classes for the game, including basic `GameSprite`, and subclasses `MovingSprite` and `AttackingSprite`. `Player`, `Demon` and `Obstacle` are all subclasses of one of the three larger sprite classes.
     * `game.py`: Contains `Game` class which stores the full game state.
     * `controller.py`: All controllers for the game, which dictate how the sprites move and interact based on player input or basic AI.
 Includes abstract `Controller` class and subclasses `PlayerController`, `DemonController`, and `ScrollController`.
     * `view.py`: Contains classes for the GUI to display the game.
 Includes abstract `View` class to accomodate for potential other view types, and subclass `GraphicView` that displays the game in 2D using PyGame.
     * `main.py`: Initializes PyGame, view, controllers, and game state.
 Runs main game loop, which includes PyGame events, updating the game state, and drawing the game.
     * `utils.py`: Contains helper utility functions for the game.
     * `constants.py`: File for constants used across files.
+* `/testing`: Contains all files for unit testing the game using pytest
+    * `test_utils.py`: Unit tests for the functions in `game/utils.py`

 `/media`: Contains all media files, including images and audio, for the game.
 * `/images`: Images for sprites and background.
 Each sprite's folder contains folders with all of their animation frames.
 * `info.json` files: Includes a dictionary with information for the framerate that each animation should be run at, and a list of coordinate pairs giving what point to align the animation images at (e.g. center of the head for the player sprites).
 * `/audio/`: Music and sound effect files.

 ## Media Credits